lucadinidue/lucadinidue.github.io/content/publication/2023-evalita/index.md

 ---
-title: 'How about time? probing a multilingual language model for temporal relations'
+title: 'DisCoTex at EVALITA 2023: overview of the assessing discourse coherence in Italian texts task'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Dominique Brunato
+  - Davide Colla
-  - Tommaso Caselli
+  - Felice Dell'Orletta
   - admin
-  - Felice Dell'Orletta
+  - Daniele Paolo Radicioni
+  - Andrea Amelio Ravelli

 # Author notes (optional)
 # author_notes: